-The wholesale and retail sector has the Figure 1.
-Radar chart: Wholesale and retail highest number of operating SMEs which produce about 70% of the sector's valueadded.
+The wholesale and retail sector has the highest number of operating SMEs which produce about 70% of the sector's value-added.
 A large number of participants, coupled with a common interest in the market, drives the sector towards greater blockchain adoption.
 The wholesale and retail sector is unique - all market participants represent differing supply chains.